jina-ai/jinabox.js/README.md

 ### Requests hanging or failing

 Query your api with `curl` to ensure it is properly receiving, processing, and responding to requests.
-Ensure responses meet `jinabox` [expected response structure].(#expected-response-structure).
+Ensure responses meet `jinabox` [expected response structure](#expected-response-structure).

 ## License